ZeCanelha/AFrame-Tutorial/README.md

 #### Task 6

-Refer to the [examples folder](/Examples/Task6).
 Make changes in the example provided to match the following:

 -
 -